Social Work (SOWK)

 Pre-requisites: graduate standing.

 This course explores the theoretical foundation in the clinical assessment, treatment and management of suicidal risk over time through case management with suicidal persons.
 Additionally, we will review instructions in “evidenced-based” and “best practices” for the treatment and case management with the suicidal person within the scope of practice.
-We also have role play exercises that include therapeutic interventions, initial treatment planning including case notes, coordination of services and referral.
+We also have role play exercises that include therapeutic interventions and initial treatment planning including case notes.

 SOWK 564.
 SOCIAL WORK WITH VETERANS AND MILITARY FAMILIES.
 4 Credits.

-This course includes content on military culture, strengths and needs of military families, and interventions for military service members and their families.
-The course goal is to prepare social workers to work with veterans and military service members.
+Includes content on military culture, strengths and needs of military families, and interventions for military service members and their families.
+Prepares social workers to work with veterans and military service members.
 As soldiers continue to deploy and return from service, they and their families’ needs for professional social work services will continue to increase.
 This means that social workers in all areas of practice need to be educated about working with this population.

 SOWK 568.
 PROSEMINARS IN SOCIAL WELFARE POLICIES AND PROGRAMS.
 4 Credits.